-Aside from the divest, reinvest and combination municipal banks modeled above, Task Force members had a number of ideas for other municipal bank structures.
-Though the Task Force chose not to pursue an in-depth analysis of these models, the following section provides a brief overview of these models and potential costs as well as benefits of pursuing them.
+Aside from Models One, Two and Three presented above, Task Force members had a number of ideas for other municipal bank structures.
+Though the Task Force and staff chose not to pursue an in-depth analysis of these models, the following section provides a brief overview of these models and potential costs as well as benefits of pursuing them.